Delboy/EatMe/TESTING.md

 - I couldnt get the hero image to render on heroku.
 I moved from css to html then linked the URL from cloudinary.

 - Dietary labels were moving depending on the description length of each recipe.
 Changing the labels to relative postiton fixed this.

+### Unfixed

+- Theres a pylint error in models.py that states 'User model imported from django.contrib.auth.models'.
+Nothing I tried could rectify this.